swerdloj/surreal/readme.md

 # **Surreal**: **S**imple **R**ust **U**ser **I**nterface **L**ibrary

+## Note

+Surreal originated as a research project.
+The corresponding paper is currently in process.

+As it stands, Surreal is usable, but lacks many features.
+Surreal exists to explore declarative user interface design patterns.

 ## About
 Surreal is a Rust-native UI library focused on simplicity and performance.
 Below is an example demonstrating the simple, declarative style of Surreal:
 ```Rust